Denperidge/opf-spec/README.md

     - They have to be willing to deal with *account creations*, *limited quality*, *advertisements*, and sometimes even not being able to *select* the song they want.

-#### Fix that
+#### 2.a.iv.
+Fix that
 The Open Playlist Format is an attempt to create an all encompassing playlist format.
 A way of playlist definition that is future-proof; no matter what future artists, songs or services pop up.
 One that is *non-proprietary*, but can easily be used for services that are.
+And one that isn't a database, but contains enough data to confidently search a song in one.
+A format designef to be as unaffected by link rot or future changes as possible.

-Use cases can then include services for automatic playlist transferring/syncing, or full on a website where a playlist can be shared and subsequently played/imported to any streaming service.
+Use cases can then include services for automatic playlist transferring/syncing, or a website where a playlist can be shared and subsequently played/imported to any streaming service.

 ### b.
 Glossary
 Some words like `service` are inherently ambiguous, and as such will be clarified here.
 Words like `song` and `playlist` have preconceived and specific meanings, and as such, a *song or playlist presented in the Open Playlist Format will be written in `ALL CAPS`*.
 For example: `You can use a PLAYLIST to create a playlist in Spotify`.